learn-co-curriculum/getting-remote-data-working-with-apis/README.md

 But we could easily adapt this code to be flexible and accept _any_ URL we pass in using an `initialize` method and an instance variable.
-The `get_programs` method is really just getting the response body of from the requested URL, so we could name this `get_response_body` to be more accurate.
+The `get_programs` method is really just getting the response body from the requested URL, so we could name this `get_response_body` to be more accurate.
 We could replace the custom `program_school` method with a general `parse_json` method, as well.
 Instead of a specific class, we would instead have a class that retrieves